 My research currently focuses on the design of a new national plant monitoring scheme (see also https://www.npms.org.uk) that will fill the gap between professional wider countryside surveys and the ‘Atlas’-style information on plant distributions collected by volunteer recorders.
 This recent paper provides more background on the philosophy and practice of 'citizen science' plant recording in Britain and Ireland to date.
 I am also interested in the use of novel analytical methods that allow disparate types of information on plant abundances and distributions at different scales to be combined into a predictive framework for predicting plant abundances across unsurveyed sites.

-I am currently joint-Recording Secretary of the British Bryological Society (BBS) recording scheme.
+I also work within the Biological Records Centre where I support the use of plant species occurrence data in ecological research.
+Linked to this, I am currently joint-Recording Secretary of the British Bryological Society (BBS) recording scheme.
 In this role I promote the use of BBS records for research and conservation.
-I have recently contributed a chapter on environmental constraints on bryophyte distributions to the forthcoming Atlas of British and Irish Bryophytes.

 - 2016 – present: Associate Editor, Biological Flora of the British Isles (Journal of Ecology)

-- 2013 – present: Research Associate botanist, Centre for Ecology & Hydrology
+- 2013 – present: Botanist & Plant Ecologist, Centre for Ecology & Hydrology

-- 2013 – present: Joint Recording Secretary, British Bryological Society
+- 2013 – present: Recording Secretary, British Bryological Society

 - 2013: Post-doctoral research assistant, Urban BESS, University of Sheffield